roncemer/spark-sql-kinesis/README.md

 ## Deploying to Maven Central

-Apply a Sonatype JIRA account, and create a ticket requesting access to OSSRH.
+Apply for a Sonatype JIRA account, and create a ticket requesting access to OSSRH.
 You must provide them with a domain which you can prove that you own by adding a TXT message to the DNS zone for that domain.
 Wait for them to approve it and create your account.

 Create a GPG key (RSA, 4096 bits) and upload to both GitHub and the Ubuntu key servers.
 Wait for it to propagate.
 Set up a *$HOME/.m2/settings.xml* with a servers section with a server entry for the OSSHR server with your Sonatype username and password, as well as a profiles section with a profile entry for OSSRH which tells it how to sign JAR files using GPG.
 Google is your friend for getting these things set up.